Samdney/Samdney.github.io-source/content/blog/primesmatrixapprox.md

 Category:   Math
 Tags:       primes, number theory
 Author:     Carolin Zöbelein
+Summary:    Last week, I wrote about a possibility to represent primes.
+The negative part of ...

 Last week, I wrote in [Primes matrix](https://samdney.github.io/2018/03/primes-matrix.html) about a possibility to represent primes.
 The negative part of this was, that there isn't a nice way to generate $X_{\left(i\right)}^{n\times n}$.
 Today, I want to add a few lines, how you can approximate it.